 photo by Daehyun Park

 I grew up in the small, rural college town of Oberlin, OH, and graduated from the Rhode Island School of Design in 2015.
 Now I live and work in the Chicago, IL neighborhood of Englewood, on the south side of the city.
-When I’m not painting, drawing, or printmaking, I work as the artist in resident and curator at StoriesConnect, a nonprofit based at University Church in Chicago, and continue my studies and praxis as a communist and member of Workers World Party.
+When I’m not painting, drawing, or printmaking, I work as the artist in resident and curator at StoriesConnect, a nonprofit based at University Church in Chicago, and continue my studies and praxis as a communist and member of the Communist Workers League.

 This all influences the kind of art I make; my family, my faith, and my life as a queer and chronically ill/disabled woman also make appearances.
 I'm a christian, and I use painting partially as a way to struggle with and question christianity.
 Liberation theology is where it's at.